 The second step of your process will be to create an LCM export of your Oracle EPM code.
 You can skip this step if you are making changes to code outside of Oracle EPM artifacts (batch scripts, MaxL, Etc…)

-I assume that you are already familiar with using LCM and the command-line utility for LCM called Utility.bat.
+.
 Using this batch file, execute an LCM export that will get pushed to your working copy somewhere.
 You probably need to execute the export on the Foundation server.
 Here is an example of the command I use to drop the LCM export into my working copy.

 call <path_to_bin>\Utility.bat export_all.xml -b D:\Project\LCM\current

-I used the -b option to tell LCM where to save the LCM export.
-Thus, it is exported to my working copy.
-The working copy technically starts at D:\Project but I have other code in my repository so this is purely my personal preference to keep things organized the way I like.
-Note: Before I run a new LCM export from Oracle EPM I always delete the current directory from my working copy to make sure that I only keep code that is supposed to be there.
-This ensures that any objects deleted in the Hyperion application front-end are not erroneously kept in the version control repository.
+but I have other code in my repository so this is purely my personal preference to keep things organized the way I like.
+Note: Before I run a new LCM export from Oracle EPM I always delete the current

 Step 3: Add/Remove Files (Optional)

 At this point you are stepping into the realm of the version control tools.
 From my experience, version control software does not usually track the addition or deletion of files until you tell it to.
 You must explicitly tell the tool, “hey, I’m adding some files.”
 How you do this will vary slightly in each tool.
-In Subversion you simply say svn add and the software will take care of identifying new files to add next time you commit your changes.
+In Subversion you simply say svn add

 If you delete a file from your working copy (accidentally or on purpose) without telling the version control tool that it happened the file will show up with a status of “missing” from your working copy.
 On the command line version of SVN this appears as an exclamation mark next to the file name.

 If you intended to delete the file you can tell SVN to mark it as deleted.
 If you did not mean to delete the file you can restore it from the version control repository.
 In this case I did not mean to delete that file.
-So I will restore it by running an svn update.
+So I will restore it by running an svn update

 This step is optional because you may not have added new files or removed any existing files.
 If so, you can skip this step.
 All commands to add, remove or restore files from the repository can be executed from the command-line program that comes with Subversion.
 You can also automate the process of adding new files or deleting files that no longer exist in your LCM exports.

-See svn help for more information on the available commands and their usage from the command prompt.
+for more information on the available commands and their usage from the command prompt.
 Next up is the final commit.

 Step 4: Commit Changes